Harda: Civic administration

-On 18 May 1867 British established the 'Nagar Palika' in Harda and from 1920 the work was done as per the republic manner.
-The under ground drainage in Harda is best example of the British architect.
-For administration purposes Tahsil Harda was established in the year 1913.
+On 18 May 1867, the British established the 'Nagar Palika' in Harda, and from 1920 the work was done in a republican manner.
+The underground drainage in Harda is the best example of British architecture.
+For administration purposes, Tahsil Harda was established in the year 1913.
 Harda was the headquarters of a tehsil in the Hoshangabad district.
 The Harda district was created in 1998.

 Politics

 Harda has as an assembly seat in the Madhya Pradesh Legislative Assembly with the same name, that is Harda and the MLA was Dr. Ram Kishore Dogne from the Congress.

+Education

+Harda district has various government and private educational institutions.
+Higher education in the district is provided by colleges affiliated with Barkatullah University and other state institutions.
+Major educational institutions in the district include Government PG College, Harda, Government Polytechnic College, Harda, and Jawahar Navodaya Vidyalaya, Harda located at Charuwa near Khirkiya.

 Transport

 Roadways

 Harda city is well connected through road routes that connects various major cities of Madhya Pradesh and other states.
 Harda is located on Nagpur – Indore National Highway on National Highway 47 (India).
 Political capital Bhopal and financial capital Indore are about 165 km and 150 km from Harda respectively.